Posterior vitreous detachment

 When your vitreous pulls away from your retina, your retina reacts to this stimulation by sending a signal to your brain.
-Your brain processes this signal as a small, short flash of light, which you’ll often see more in the dark or dim lighting.
+Your brain processes this signal as a small, short flash of light.
+You’ll often see more in dark or dim lighting as they will show up more against a darker background.
 These flashes of light won’t affect you for as long as floaters, and they will probably become a lot less frequent once the vitreous has fully come away from your retina.

 If you have a large floater, moving your eyes gently round in circles may help.
 This moves the vitreous inside your eyes and can sometimes move the floater out of your direct line of vision so you’re less aware of it.